 Session One: Substance use in the COVID-19 era: Research findings and clinical implications

 The first session was focused on research findings and clinical implications of substance use during the COVID-19 pandemic.

 The session included presentations on projects and studies driven by researchers at NDARC including Drug Trends, the Australians’ Drug Use: Adapting to Pandemic Threats’ (ADAPT) Study, Australian Parental Supply of Alcohol Longitudinal Study (APSALS), and the COVID-19 Health Care Workers (HEROES) Study.

-There was also be a panel discussion with experts from wide ranging fields, including:
+There was also a panel discussion with experts from wide ranging fields, including: